 The home décor in French interior design style

 Now when it comes to the actual home décor, there are at least five elements that are quite characteristic in Parisian homes.
 These are crystal chandeliers, antique gilded mirrors, large artworks, a chaise longue and gold accents that act as Art Deco reminders.
 They are the ideal additions to a home that exudes a chic, sophisticated French inspired style.

 Therefore, even if you don’t have a noteworthy embellished ceiling, a crystal chandelier still remains a great way to light your living/dining room and make an eclectic design statement.
 Similarly, if you are not a big fan of antiques, a large gilded mirror may do the trick.
 It’s usually quite stunning when placed over a fireplace mantel, but in case you don’t have a fireplace then I strongly recommend hanging it on top of a sideboard.
 Don’t be afraid to clash old vintage elements with new ones.

 Now, gold accents may not be as easy to introduce.
 However, a piece like a brass side table or a brassy cart bar (like the one in the picture) can surely add those precious gold accents I just mentioned.
 Lastly, I’d like to mention that although a chaise longue has grown less fashionable, it remains a typical piece that exudes a timeless French elegance.
 Therefore, if you do have some spare space then by all means add one on.

 So there you have it.
+These are the basic French interior design style rules.
 It’s quite simple really, but should you need any more advice feel free to contact me.
 If on the other hand you have any thoughts and/or tips, please share them in the comments below.